hearthdesign/rock_paper/README.md

 No critical errors from the W3C CSS Validator (Jigsaw) 4 warnings due to use of WebKit scrollbar styling, which isn’t recognized in Firefox.
 A Firefox-compatible fallback has been implemented, but the warnings still appear as expected.

+### JAVASCRIPT
+Tested on https://jshint.com/ without any critical error.
+(A semicolon was missed - error fixed)

 ### Cross-Browser Testing
 Tested successfully on:
 Firefox